 - Addresses the criteria described above

-- Provides a budget for the year (acceptable expenses include: funding for meetings, funding to conduct research to answer a policy question, funding to support students to conduct policy work, funding to incentivize research participation, limited funding for materials and equipment) Note: Funds cannot be applied to overhead costs
+- Provides a budget for the one-year grant period (acceptable expenses include: funding for meetings, funding to conduct research to answer a policy question, funding to support students to conduct policy work, funding to incentivize research participation, limited funding for materials and equipment) Note: Funds cannot be applied to overhead costs

 SUBMISSION PROCESS AND DEADLINE

 Submit your proposal here.
 Online submissions are the preferred method.
-Please limit the number and size of files uploaded when applying online.
+Please limit the number and size of files uploaded.

 Questions?
-Please contact SPSSI Policy Director Sarah Mancoll.
+Please contact SPSSI Executive Director, Anila Balkissoon.